Simplicity of augmentations of codimension 1 germs and by Morse functions: Simple corank 1 augmentations from

 As $d=1$, if $f\equiv 5_1$, it can only be augmented via $A_k$ functions and so $A$ would lie, in our notation, in the $5_k$ classes.
 The classes $5_2$ and $5_3$ in their notation have $\A_e$-codimension greater than one, and therefore we can only augment them via a Morse function, after which it is easy to check that $A$ would lie on our $5^2$ and $5^3$ classes respectively.

 Notice that Theorems \ref{thm_cod1_simple} and \ref{thm_morse_simple} ensure that all of the germs in Table \ref{table_44} are simple.

 \end{proof}

-It can be easily checked that all augmentations in $\C^m\to\C^m$ for $m=2,3$ are either augmentations of an $\A_e$-codimension 1 map-germ, or augmentations via Morse functions.
-We conjecture these are also all the possible simple augmentations that appear in $\C^4\to\C^4$.
+It can be easily checked that all corank 1 augmentations in $\C^m\to\C^m$ for $m=2,3$ are either augmentations of an $\A_e$-codimension 1 map-germ, or augmentations via Morse functions.
+We conjecture these are also all the possible simple augmentations of corank 1 that appear in $\C^4\to\C^4$.
+This can probably be checked using Goryunov's method in \cite{gor84}.